Binary Radiance Fields: Additional Results

 \subsection{Quantitative Results}

 Table~\ref{tab:comparion_models} summarizes the average scores of quantitative results on the Synthetic-NeRF, Sythetic-NSVF, and Tanks and Temples datasets.
-Our model successfully outperforms data-structure- and compression-based models for all datasets with highly compact storage sizes.
+Our model successfully outperforms data-structure- and compression-based models for all datasets with highly compact storage sizes. \rebuttal{We provide scores of DWT-TensoRF~\cite{rho2023masked} on the Tanks and Temples dataset reported in the original paper since several scenes require large memory of more than 48 GB.
+The failure of \textit{Lifestyle} scene causes the noticeably worse performance of K-Planes~\cite{fridovich2023k} on the Synthetic-NSVF dataset; see Table.~\ref{tab:quantitative_nsvf_0} \& \ref{tab:quantitative_nsvf_1}.}